 Tessa Eastman

-Tessa is an award-winning artist with over twenty years experience working with clay and glaze.
-She’s been teaching since 2005 and her teaching ethos is to take pleasure in creating and learning whilst challenging oneself through one’s work.
+Tessa is an award-winning artist with over twenty years’ experience working with clay and glaze, and has been teaching since 2005.
+Her approach encourages taking pleasure in making while challenging oneself through the work, and she runs her own studio at Cockpit Arts in central London.

 Harvey Brown